 Whisk continuously using a fork for about 3-4 minutes.
 It doesn’t have to be aggressive or fast, but it needs to be consistent.
 When the milk is completely absorbed – add more, so that the bottom of the saucepan doesn’t burn.

 Keep whisking until all milk is absorbed and the oatmeal looks creamy.
 This can take about 2 minutes (although it will depend on the oats you use).

 I find the best, most delicious topping for this warm and creamy oatmeal to be butter and honey.
 We do change it up, but it’s so amazing.
 I just have to mention it.

-Honey and butter topping: Let a small piece of butter melt on top of the hot oatmeal, drizzle some honey and spread that with a spoon all over the oatmeal.
-You can also mix it in after the oatmeal is cooked.
+Honey and butter topping: Let a small piece of butter melt on top of the hot oatmeal, drizzle some honey and spread that with a spoon all over the bowl.
+You can also mix it in directly in the pot after the oats are cooked.
 Then dig in.
 It’s not overly sweet, it’s simple, creamy and wonderful.

 Now, for the healthier days, you might want to go for some of these toppings: